ConfederacyOfGaia/Gaia/fighter.md

 #### Snap Shot

 Starting at 18th level, you are ever ready to spring into action.
 If you take the Attack action on your first turn of a combat, you can make one additional ranged weapon attack as part of that action.

-### Sohei

-*This doesn't really fit the overall flavor of the campaign, and should probably be removed*

-Renown warrior monks, the sohei are detailed here as a fighter martial archetype rather than a monastic order because they focus more on the warrior aspect as opposed to the spiritual aspect that is common among other monks.

-These are a group of people whose purpose is to defend the temples, monasteries, and special interests of their spiritual leaders without needing to have any particular spiritual affinity themselves.
-They are trained in martial combat as well as any fighter, but because of their relationship with monasteries and temples, have been able to integrate some of those monk-like qualities into their training.

-When choosing this archetype at 3rd level, you gain the following:

-#### Unarmored Defense

-When not wearing armor or using a shield, your base AC becomes 10+STR+DEX.

-#### Unarmed Attacks

-You base damage for unarmed attacks is 1d4 bludgeoning.
-This becomes 1d6 at 6th level, 1d8 at 11th level, and 1d10 at 17th level.

-#### Ironskin

-Upon reaching 7th level, you gain resistance against all non magical bludgeoning, piercing, and slashing damage.

-#### Ironfist

-Starting at 10th level, your unarmed attacks can smash through 1 inch of wood, or 1/ 2 inch of stone per fighter level.
-Additionally, your unarmed strikes are treated as magical weapons for purposes of what they can hit.

-#### Immovable

-When you achieve 15th level, you gain advantage on all athletic skill and grapple checks.
-You are also immune to being shoved, pushed, or pulled against your will.

-#### Zen

-At 18th level, once per long rest, you can cast each of the following one time: *levitate*, *meld into stone*, and *feather fall*.
-You use the minimum level slot available in terms of spell affect.

 ### Available ones: